 As you age, your body inevitably changes.

 As women approach their late forties and early fifties, it’s common for symptoms of perimenopause and menopause to begin.
-And while it is a natural stage of a woman’s life, menopause can occasionally cause many uncomfortable, and disruptive symptoms.
+And while it is a natural stage of a woman’s life, menopause can occasionally cause many uncomfortable and disruptive — yet normal — symptoms.

 Let’s take a look at what is happening in the body during menopause and seven ways to continue to thrive during the menopausal stage of life.